 (Note: Action under Clause (iii) shall not be taken against a player for misconduct until the matter has been dealt with by the appropriate Association, and then only in cases of the player bringing the Competition into disrepute and will in any case be subject to an Appeal to the Football Association.
 All decisions must include the period of restriction.
 For the purpose of this Rule, bringing the competition into disrepute can only be considered where the player has received in excess of 112 days’ suspension, or 10 matches in match based discipline, in a period of two years or less from the date of the first offence for any team playing in this competition).

 i) Subject to the FA Rule C2 (a) dealing with players without a written contract, when a player desires a transfer, the Club, the player wishes to transfer to shall, request a transfer form from the Secretary of the Association accompanied by a fee of £25.00.
-Transfer Forms are valid for 14 days from the date of issue.
-Such transfers shall be referred by the League Secretary to the Club for which the player is registered.
-Should this Club object to the transfer it should state its objections in writing to the League Secretary and to the player concerned within 7 days of receipt of the transfer form.
+Such transfers shall be referred by the Registrations Secretary to the Club for which the player is registered.
+Should this Club object to the transfer it should state its objections in writing to the Registrations Secretary and to the player concerned within 7 days of receipt of the transfer form.
 Upon receipt of the Club’s consent, or upon its failure to give written objections within 7 days, the League Secretary may, on behalf of the Management Committee transfer the player who shall be deemed eligible to play for the new Club from such date after receipt of such transfer.

 In the event of an objection to a transfer the matter shall be referred to the Management Committee for a decision.